 5 Signs You Need a Social Media Detox

-Feel like you might need a break from Instagram, Twitter, Snapchat, Pinterest, and the rest?
-Here are 5 ways to tell if a digital detox might be good for your soul.
+Feel like you might need a break from Instagram, Twitter, Snapchat, and the rest?
+Here are five ways to tell if a social-media detox might be good for your soul.

-And just like other addictive substances or behaviors, the pleasure you experience from getting a few “likes” on your latest photo is fleeting.
+And as with other addictive substances or behaviors, the pleasure you experience from getting a few likes on your latest photo is fleeting.
 Constantly checking your social media “can be highly reinforcing in the moment, but actually makes you feel worse over time,” Hunt says.

-While the intent of social media may have been to connect people, your favorite social platforms may leave you feeling the exact opposite way.
+While social media platforms may seem to be built to connect people, your favorite may leave you feeling the opposite.